joppichristian/tirg/README.md

 # Composing Text and Image for Image Retrieval

+### Edited by Christian Joppi for compatibility with Python3 and recent PyTorch versions.

 This is the code for the paper:

 **<a href="https://arxiv.org/abs/1812.07119">Composing Text and Image for Image Retrieval - An Empirical Odyssey